Gao Jifu: During Emperor Taizong's reign

 Emperor Taizong praised him for his suggestions.

 In 643, Gao was made an assistant head of household to the crown prince, Li Zhi.
 In response to further suggestions about governance that Gao suggested, Emperor Taizong awarded him with a stalactite, then used as medication, stating, "You provided medication for the state, so I am providing you with medication."
 In 644, he was made the assistant minister of civil service affairs, and was said to be appropriate in his selection of officials.
 Emperor Taizong awarded him with a gold-plated mirror to symbolize that his acts were clean and honorable.

-In 645, during Emperor Taizong's campaign against Goguryeo, Emperor Taizong left Li Zhi at Ding Prefecture (定州, roughly modern Baoding, Hebei), to be in charge of logistics, assisted by a number of officials led by the chancellor Gao Shilian, and Gao Jifu was a member of Li Zhi's staff there.
-In 648, he was made Zhongshu Ling (中書令)—the head of the legislative bureau and a post considered one for a chancellor, and also served as minister of civil service affairs.
-He also participated in the editing of imperial history, and was enfeoffed as the Duke of Tiao—his home county.
+In 645, during Emperor Taizong's campaign against Goguryeo, Emperor Taizong left Li Zhi at Dingzhou in modern Baoding, Hebei, to be in charge of logistics, assisted by a number of officials led by the chancellor Gao Shilian, and Gao Jifu was a member of Li Zhi's staff there.
+In 648, he was made the director of the Legislative Bureau (中書令, Zhongshu ling), a post automatically conferring chancellor status, and also served concurrently as minister of civil service affairs.
+He also participated in the editing of imperial history and was enfeoffed as the Duke of Tiao, his home county.

 During Emperor Gaozong's reign

 After Emperor Taizong died in 649, Li Zhi succeeded him (as Emperor Gaozong).
-In 651, Gao Jifu was made Shizhong (侍中), the head of the examination bureau of government, still a post considered for a chancellor.
+In 651, Gao Jifu was made Palace Attendant, the head of the Chancellery and also a post automatically conferring chancellor status.
 In 652, he also took on the additional title of advisor for Emperor Gaozong's crown prince, Li Zhong.
 Later, he was soon said to be forced to reduced to home rest due to an illness, and Emperor Gaozong recalled his brother, Gao Jitong (高季通), who was then the prefect of Guo Prefecture (虢州, part of modern Sanmenxia, Henan), to be the assistant minister of imperial clan affairs, so that he could attend to Gao Jifu.
 Gao Jifu died in 654.